 Tell Senate Democrats: Stop Trump’s anti-woman regime

 The stakes couldn’t be any higher for women.
 Trump and his right-wing administration are trying to make abortion inaccessible and illegal.
-If we want to protect access to reproductive health care, we must do it now.
+If we want to protect access to reproductive health care, we must act now.

 Trump’s platform of misogyny and hate has unleashed a new wave of extreme attacks on reproductive health care.
-As soon as Trump won the election, emboldened anti-choice Republicans introduced legislation to cut off access to abortion nationwide.
-Recently, Trump signed an executive order that will strip women in countries around the world of their health care.
-He also nominated a judge with an abysmal record on reproductive rights to the Supreme Court.
+Right after the election, emboldened anti-choice Republicans introduced legislation to cut off access to abortion nationwide.
+When Trump took office, he immediately signed an executive order that strips women in countries around the world of their health care, and nominated an anti-choice judge to the highest court in the land.

 Enough is enough.
 We can’t just sit back and wait until the next extreme anti-woman attack.
 Senate Democrats must lead now by fiercely defending women’s reproductive rights and blocking all attempts to restrict access to abortion, without hesitation or compromise.

 Tell Senate Democrats: Stop Trump’s anti-woman regime.
 Block and resist all legislative attempts to restrict access to abortion.

 Here’s what’s at stake.
 Right-wing Republicans want to:

 - Force women to carry all pregnancies to term.
 Republicans in the House just voted to advance a nationwide 20-week abortion ban that would force women to carry medically complex and sometimes life-endangering pregnancies to term.1 Women and their doctors should have all medical options available to them.